Equity, Diversity, Inclusion, and Access

-The Utah Division of Arts & Museums (UA&M) is committed to creating an agency culture of equity, diversity, inclusion, and accessibility for all Utahns.
+The Utah Division of Arts & Museums (UA&M) is committed to creating an agency culture of equity, diversity, inclusion, and access for all Utahns.
 We acknowledge all individuals should have equal access to our programs and services.
-We recognize the Americans with Disabilities Act (ADA) is a civil right by law.
-We will unceasingly strive to comply with this law and go beyond.
-UA&M will also serve as a resource and guide for accessibility work at cultural organizations across the state.
-We recognize this work as a journey, never complete.

 Definitions from the American Alliance of Museums